maximbetin/instagram-helper/README.md

 **WSL2 Optimization**: This tool is specifically designed for Windows Subsystem for Linux 2 environments and may not work optimally in other setups.

+**Browser Management**: The tool always launches a new browser instance to ensure reliable operation.
+If you encounter connection errors, close any existing browser instances and try again.

 ## Development